maxgallo/talk-you-dont-know-mobx-state-tree/presentation.md

 - _MobX_ intro
 - _MobX State Tree_ overview
-- Design a Reactive Project
+- Designing a Reactive Project
 - Best Practises

 ---
+^ MobX State Tree is powered by MobX

 # [fit] If _**MobX**_ is the Engine
 # [fit]_**MobX State Tree**_ is the Car